-- Disciplinary action taken for a violation of student conduct standards. - Admissions decisions - Tuition and fees - Financial awards or policies, including satisfactory academic progress. - Educational policies, procedures, and grading concerns
+- Disciplinary action taken for a violation of student conduct standards. - Admissions decisions - Tuition and fees matter. - Financial awards or policies, including satisfactory academic progress. - Educational policies, procedures, and grading concerns

-Concerns about academic matters should first be addressed through the Student Appeal Process; concerns about non-academic matters should first be addressed directly to the head of the department or departments involved.
+Concerns about academic matters should first be addressed through the academic appeals process; concerns about non-academic matters should first be addressed directly with the head of the department or departments involved.